 How well the infant does depends on the severity of the condition.
 Most cases are mild and the outlook for normal function is excellent.
 More severe cases have more guarded outcomes.

-Complications can include complete or partial loss of function of an arm or a leg.
-Congenital bands affecting the hand often cause the most problems.
+Complications can include complete or partial loss of function of a body part.
+Congenital bands affecting large parts of the body cause the most problems.
+Some cases are so severe that they cannot be repaired.

 Crum CP, Laury AR, Hirsch MS, Quick CM, Peters WA.
 Amniotic bands.
 In: Crum CP, Laury AR, Hirsch MS, Quick CM, Peters WA. eds.
 Gynecologic and Obstetric Pathology.
 Philadelphia, PA: Elsevier; 2016:776-777.

-Montero FJ, Fuchs KM.
+Jain JA, Fuchs KM.
 Amniotic band sequence.
-In: Copel JA, D'Alton ME, Gratacos E, et al, eds.
-Obstetric Imaging.
-Philadelphia, PA: Elsevier Saunders; 2012:chap 100.
+In: Copel JA, D'Alton ME, Feltovich H, et al, eds.
+Obstetric Imaging: Fetal Diagnosis and Care.
+2nd ed.
+Philadelphia, PA: Elsevier; 2018:chap 98.